Presentations

 Disaster Preparedness and Business Continuity: The Psychology of a Crisis

-Washington, D.C., Nashville, Parkland, Las Vegas, Napa, Sonoma, Puerto Rico, Grand Bahama Island, Wilmington, Panama City, Charlottesville, Minneapolis: all sites of horrific traumatic events in the last three years.
-Everyone has watched daily news reports with graphic images of people who are survivors of wild-fires, flooding, hurricanes, terrorist attacks, bombings, riots and protests or adults and children dealing with the aftermath of active shooter situations.
-And now, COVID-19 and a global pandemic has changed our lives and turned our work environment, our organizations, and the economy upside down.
+Nashville, Uvalde, Parkland, Las Vegas, Northern California, Puerto Rico, Wilmington, Panama City, Charlottesville, Minneapolis, and the U.S. Midwest and Southeast: all sites of horrific traumatic events in the last several years.
+Everyone has watched daily news reports with graphic images of people who are survivors of wild-fires, flooding, hurricanes, terrorist attacks, bombings, riots/protests or adults and children dealing with the aftermath of active shooter situations.
+And now, the aftermath of a global pandemic has changed our lives and turned our work environment, our businesses, and the economy upside down.
 But how often have we taken the time to really think about what happens to us as individuals when we experience traumatic or stressful events?
 Behavioral response to stressful incidents or crises and what is happening in the brain can be broken down into psychological stages that help to explain why individuals react in certain ways as they experience trauma.
-Given that in any firm your most important assets are your people and your clients, this presentation will help those involved in disaster preparedness and crisis management gain a better understanding of the “human factor” in a crisis.
-This knowledge will better prepare your business and workforce for any situation that could affect your firm’s reputation.
+Given that in any organization, your most important assets are your people and your clients, this presentation will help those involved in disaster preparedness and crisis management gain a better understanding of the “human factor” in a crisis.
+This knowledge will better prepare your business and workforce for any situation that could affect your reputation.

 It would NOT happen at my Firm!
 Workplace Violence on Your Doorstep…

-It is difficult to get through any week without hearing a story about an act of workplace violence or an active shooter situation that occurred somewhere in the world.
-Workplace violence incidents are significantly on the rise, especially in the pandemic world we are currently living in with so much uncertainty and anxiety in our working environment.
-Workplace violence is a potentially serious risk to any business or law firm resulting in the potential for reduced productivity, decreased revenue, and loss of reputation.
+Workplace violence incidents are significantly on the rise, especially in the world we are currently living in with so much uncertainty and anxiety in our working environment.
+Workplace violence is a potentially serious risk to any business resulting in the potential for reduced productivity, decreased revenue, and loss of reputation.
 Higher turnover can result from the stress and potential traumatic after-effects of a violent incident.
-This interactive session includes important information to assist you in protecting your firm and your employees, including discussing types of workplace violence that occur and the characteristics and warning signs of potential violence.
-Additionally, steps that all firms should take to prevent acts of violence from occurring and discussing what to do if an unwanted intruder enters your office or building will round out this session.
+This interactive session on workplace violence prevention includes important information to assist you in protecting your business and your employees, including discussing types of workplace violence that occur, the characteristics and warning signs of potential violence, and steps that all organizations should take to prevent acts of violence from occurring, including discussing what to do if the unwanted intruder intent on committing violence is a current or former employee of your organization.

 Creating the Resilient Business of the Future

-It could be a burst pipe, civil unrest and protests, a fire in a neighboring suite, a workplace violence incident, a weeklong power outage due to wildfires, a cyber-attack and data breach or a global pandemic….it does not have to be a natural disaster that could close your business or affect its reputation.
-Does your firm’s current business continuity plan address all the essential components necessary to seamlessly continue providing services to your firm clients?
-As the global pandemic continues to impact the current business landscape around the world, business leaders are looking at their business continuity and risk management programs to determine current and future risks to their firms and help make vital business decisions.
-In this session we will discuss business continuity and pandemic planning and the steps that your organization can take now to protect your employees, make informed business decisions for returning to the workplace, working with clients, and ensuring organizational resiliency and profitability.
-Items such as continuing to have a remote work environment while also phasing back to an office work setting, conducting Business Impact Assessments (BIA’s) for your firm, the future of providing services to clients, risk management and compliance issues, creating comprehensive written business continuity plans and testing those plans will be discussed.
+It could be a burst pipe, civil unrest and protests, a fire in a neighboring suite, a workplace violence incident, a weeklong power outage due to wildfires, a cyber-attack and data breach or a global pandemic…..any of these disasters could close your business or affect its reputation.
+Does your organization’s current business continuity plan address all the essential components necessary to seamlessly continue providing services to your clients/customers?
+Executives are looking at their business continuity and risk management programs to determine current and future risks to their businesses and help make vital business decisions.
+In this session we will discuss business continuity planning and the steps that your organization can take now to protect your employees, make informed business decisions for working with clients/customers, and ensuring organizational resiliency and profitability.
+Items such as continuing to keep everyone safe while working in a hybrid work environment, conducting Business Impact Assessments (BIA’s) for your firm, the future of providing services to clients/customers, risk management and compliance issues, creating comprehensive written business continuity plans and testing those plans will be discussed.

-In today’s world, the global pandemic has created an increased risk environment of cybersecurity threats, data breaches, vendor risks and third-party supply chain issues.
-Increasing directives from clients for changes in business practices has made it imperative for businesses to include documented evidence of compliance and risk mitigation practices in their business continuity programs.
-Compliance with audits issued by clients, stricter RFP guidelines, regulatory requirements and meeting industry standards have now changed the playing field for business continuity globally.
-In this webinar, we will share best practices for responding to audits and RFP’s and address how best to create a comprehensive vendor risk management program that will keep your business resilient in the face of any threat.
+In today’s world, the aftermath of the global pandemic has created an increased risk environment of cybersecurity threats, data breaches, vendor risks and third-party supply chain issues.
+Increasing directives from clients/customers for changes in business practices has made it imperative for businesses to include documented evidence of compliance and risk mitigation practices in their business continuity programs.
+Compliance with audits issued by clients/customers, stricter RFP guidelines, regulatory requirements and meeting industry standards have now changed the playing field for business continuity globally.
+In this discussion, we will share best practices for responding to audits and RFP’s and address how best to create a comprehensive vendor risk management program that will keep your business resilient in the face of any threat.